Anastasia Volochkova

-Anastasia Yuryevna Volochkova (Анастасия Юрьевна Волочкова; born 20 January 1976) is a former Russian dancer.
+Anastasia Yuryevna Volochkova (Анастасия Юрьевна Волочкова; born 20 January 1976) is a former Russian ballet dancer.

 Early life

-Was born into a middle-class family in Leningrad, Russian SFSR (now Saint Petersburg, Russia).
+Volochkova was born into a middle-class family in Leningrad, Russian SFSR (now Saint Petersburg, Russia).
 Her father was a table tennis champion and coach, and her mother was a tour guide.

-Was five years old, when her mother took her to see The Nutcracker at the Mariinsky Theatre.
+Volochkova was five years old, when her mother took her to see The Nutcracker at the Mariinsky Theatre.
 "When I left the hall, I told my mother I wanted to be a famous ballerina," Volochkova has said, "On the face of it, I didn't have the right build - I didn't have long legs, and I wasn't flexible, quick or springy - nothing.
 All I maybe had was a beautiful body and a big wish.
 I didn't just take classes - I also had private lessons at home with a teacher.
 I worked very hard."

-Was trained at the prestigious Vaganova Ballet Academy by Natalia Dudinskaya.
+Volochkova was trained at the prestigious Vaganova Ballet Academy by Natalia Dudinskaya.
 Still a student, Volochkova became the youngest soloist of the Mariinsky Ballet, making her debut as Odette-Odile in Swan Lake at the Mariinsky Theatre in 1993.
+She was a prima ballerina and student at the same time, the first in the history of the Mariinsky.
 The following year, she received her diploma with honours, and became a soloist of the Mariinsky Ballet.
-In 1996, Won the first prize and gold medal at the 2nd Lifar International Ballet Competition in Kyiv.
+In 1996, Volochkova won the first prize and gold medal at the 2nd Lifar International Ballet Competition in Kyiv.